variousauthors/elvenalgebra/NEXTSTEPS.md

 # Backlog

 ## Unestimated
+ - Traveling Merchant is currently underrated because it is being compared with Boosted Manufactories.
+   - add "trades" matrix to playstyle describing how you usually trade
+ - Start importing and using icons from the game
+ - Collections: in the side bar, add a "collection" item with a "+ add collection" sub item; navigating to a collection gives you a subset of the event buildings, those which have been added to that collection
+   - Then: collection manager in the event building card
+   - the tabs can just be the event-buildings route with the collection filter pre-set
+   - filter by collections (below)
  - when creating a new event building
    - the name field should get focus
    - scroll to that event building

- - Manufactory prototype
-   - size, level
-   - generic goods / 3hr and 9hr
-   - boosted checkbox
-   - this will just help me see the effective area of a manufactory so that I can think about stuff

 ## Easy
  - Event Building Sorting/Filters on the top of the page
-   - filter by name
+   - [x] filter by name
    - sort by id (default), alpha, efficiency
    - filter by supply/population/mana/culture
-   - filter by score (gte, lte)
+   - [x] filter by score (gte, lte)
-   - filter by collections (below)
  - Add Manufactories <-- lots of effort but very little thinking
+   - Think about what is left to be done ;)
+   - [x] Manufactory prototype
+     - size, level
+     - generic goods / 3hr and 9hr
+     - boosted checkbox
+     - this will just help me see the effective area of a manufactory so that I can think about stuff
  - Display the "breakdown" of effective area
- - Start importing and using icons from the game
- - Collections: in the side bar, add a "collection" item with a "+ add collection" sub item; navigating to a collection gives you a subset of the event buildings, those which have been added to that collection
-   - Then: collection manager in the event building card
-   - the tabs can just be the event-buildings route with the collection filter pre-set
  - Redesign the Event Building Card
+   - a symbol appears when supplies/goods/culture/pop is > 0 indicating the category

 ## Hard
  - Scrape residence/workshop data to reduce data entry